omicscodeathon/denguedrug/README.md

 - The ML models were constructed using [lazy predict](https://github.com/shankarpandala/lazypredict) python package.
 The models that exhibited the greatest Accuracy, F1-score, Balanced Accuracy and ROC AUC [metrics](figures/Lazy_predict_results.jpeg) were selected for validation.

 - <p align="justify">The models chosen for further validation were K-Nearest Neighbours, Naive Bayes, Support Vector Machine, Random Forest and Logistic regression.
-The models can be found [here](output/models).
-Using K-fold splitting of the training data the models were cross-validated and the model's suitability was evaluated using the Accuracy, F1-score, Precision, Recall and Specificity, and false and true positive and negative rate [metrics](figures).</p>
+The models can be found <a href="output/models">here</a>.
+Using K-fold splitting of the training data the models were cross-validated and the model's suitability was evaluated using the Accuracy, F1-score, Precision, Recall and Specificity, and false and true positive and negative rate <a href="ML_results_for_model_selection.jpeg">metrics</a>.</p>

 - The models' prediction ability was assessed using the test data.
-The model's prediction accuracy was determined using Accuracy, F1-score, Precision and Recall [metrics](figures/Model_selection_resulst_test_dataset.png).
+The model's prediction accuracy was determined using Accuracy, F1-score, Precision and Recall [metrics](figures/Model_selection_results_on_test_dataset.png).

 - The logistic regression (LR) model exhibited the greatest results on the test dataset and therefore was evaluated on the external dataset.
 The LR model obtained an 82% active and 98% inactive accuracy.

 **Step 4: Prediction**

-- <p align="justify">The LR model was employed to screen the [Northern African Natural Products Database (NANPD)](https://african-compounds.org/about/nanpdb/), [East African Natural Products Database (EANPD)](https://african-compounds.org/about/eanpdb/), [AfroDB](https://african-compounds.org/about/afrodb/)and [Tradtional Chinese Medicine (TCM) database](http://tcm.cmu.edu.tw/about01.php?menuid=1).</p>
+- <p align="justify">The LR model was employed to screen the <a href="https://african-compounds.org/about/nanpdb/">Northern African Natural Products Database (NANPD)</a>, <a href="https://african-compounds.org/about/eanpdb/">East African Natural Products Database (EANPD)</a>, <a href="https://african-compounds.org/about/afrodb/">AfroDB</a> and <a href="http://tcm.cmu.edu.tw/about01.php?menuid=1">Tradtional Chinese Medicine (TCM) database</a>.</p>

-- The natural products' chemical structures were prepared in a similar manner as for the training dataset and ~43,000 compounds were screened using the LR model.
+- The natural compounds' chemical structures were prepared similarly to the training dataset and ~43,000 compounds were screened using the LR model.

 - 7,722 compounds were predicted to be active and subsequently utilized for molecular docking

 **Step 5: Molecular Docking**

-- The crystal structure of the dengue 2 virus envelope protein (PDB: [10KE](https://doi.org/10.2210/pdb1OKE/pdb)) was identified for structure-based virtual screening.
+- The crystal structure of the dengue 2 virus envelope protein ([PDB: 10KE](https://doi.org/10.2210/pdb1OKE/pdb)) was identified for structure-based virtual screening.

 - [AutoDock Vina](https://vina.scripps.edu) was utilized to screen the 7,722 compounds into the dengue 2 virus envelope protein.